 Schedule Pins for Free

-Ok let’s get started with how to schedule Pinterest pins for free.
+Ok, let’s get started with how to schedule Pinterest pins for free.
 I’m going to share three different ways to schedule pins for free.
-Hopefully you’ll find one of them suits your needs!
-I recommend reading all three methods, but if you prefer, you can click below to jump to a specific section:
+Hopefully, you’ll find one of them suits your needs!

 Don’t worry, all of these methods I share are completely free.
 No credit card is required and no trials are involved.